a4amitava/credit-card-processing-service/README.md

 - This uri is to create a new credit card for a given name, card number, and limit
 - Card numbers has been validated using Luhn 10, A validation logic has been written and a custom annotation has been cerated to reuse the validation logic.
 - Appropriate error/exception/validation model has been followed.
 - All the validation logic has been respected and verified through junit-5
+- Coding has been follwed SOLID principles
+- A manifest file has been created for the deployment to cloud foundary's container based PaaS platform.
+This can be modified to any other cloud/contanier based platform.

 Sample Payload :
 POST http://localhost:8080/api/cards